 Index of persons, to abridgements of Sasine 1781 - 1868 (Edinburgh, Public Record Office, Register House, 1958) Kirkcudbright vol 1 - 4, 1781 -1868 available on film in LDS library collection (see the Land and Property section.

-Herbert Maxwell, A History of Dumfries and Galloway, (Edinburgh and London, William Black and Sons, 1896) available in the LDS library collection and book web sites such as abebooks (recently reprinted) (see the History section).
+Herbert Maxwell, A History of Dumfries and Galloway, (Edinburgh and London, William Black and Sons, 1896) available in the LDS library collection.
+It has been reprinted by Heritage Books Inc. It is also available on the internet and book web sites such as abebooks (recently reprinted) (see the History section).

 There are 7 volumes of pre-1855 monumental inscriptions that cover the 29 parishes in the county.
 These records are important because there are few parish burial records available.
 They can be purchased from either the Scottish Genealogy Society or the Dumfries and Galloway Family History Society.